Sneaking It In

 * Steiner attributed this tenet to Iamblichus.
 See the lecture "Spiritual Wisdom in the Early Christian Centuries", GA 213.

 Noah is a different figure in Waldorf belief than in the Bible:

 "In heaven God chose a strong soul and said, 'You shall go to earth where your name shall be Noah.
 On the earth, try to lead men toward the Good.
 I will be with you.'
 Then God called the angel of birth and said, 'Lead this soul [i.e., Noah] into a house on earth wherein the good still shines.
 This soul shall renew my ways on earth.'" — AND THERE WAS LIGHT, p.
 86.

 ◊ According to Waldorf belief, Noah was a great spiritual guide, an Initiate, who descended from the higher worlds to live in Atlantis.
 [See "Old Testament".]
 Having great clairvoyant powers, he led the most highly evolved humans to safety when Atlantis sank.
-(In one Waldorf school, a recent visitor spotted a map of the world that included the continent of Atlantis.)
 God sent Noah to Earth, into a house of righteousness, and Noah subsequently became a great leader.

 ◊ "The Good," in Anthroposophy, is evolution leading toward spiritual perfection.
 People who are unable to evolve must be left behind, as so many were when Atlantis was destroyed.
-The Biblical story of the Ark, then, becomes a metaphor for what Waldorf teachers think really happened in human history — we evolved on Atlantis, then Noah and his followers left that doomed continent while many others were left behind and perished.
+The Biblical story of the Ark, then, becomes a metaphor for what Waldorf teachers think really happened in human history — we evolved on Atlantis, then Noah and his followers left that doomed continent while many other individuals (less highly evolved) were left behind and perished.
 [See "Evolution, Anyone?" and "Atlantis and the Aryans".]

 Here is Waldorf teacher Ray Wilkinson's description of Noah and the Flood: